brian-dawn/brian-dawn.github.io/src/content/blog/uv-python-notes.md

 }
 ```

+Assuming your keys in your dictionary are not dynamic
-Use a dataclass (or Pydantic BaseModel) instead:
+use a dataclass (or Pydantic BaseModel) instead:

 ```python
 from dataclasses import dataclass